-During the first year students are expected to obtain experience in the critical evaluation of original research reports.
+During the first year students are expected to obtain experience in the critical evaluation of original research publications.
 This training is provided in part by the conference sections associated with the core courses, journal clubs, seminars, and a program of supervised reading with their research advisor.
 Students are strongly encouraged to discuss this issue with their advisor.
 It is required that the Reprint Exam be taken by May 31 of the first year, assuming that the student initiated studies the preceding fall term.
-Students wishing to postpone the exam beyond this deadline must receive approval from the Chair of the Advising Committee.
+Students wishing to postpone the exam beyond this deadline must receive approval from the Director of Graduate Studies.

 The Reprint Exam primarily serves to set a standard of competency in the critical evaluation of research articles and in oral expression, a standard which students are expected to attain early in their graduate career.
-It also helps the faculty to identify areas of weakness in this skill that can be addressed in subsequent training.
+It also helps the faculty to identify areas of weakness in these skills that can be addressed in subsequent training.

 To begin the process, the student writes a brief description of the general area in which she/he would like to be examined.
 A Reprint Exam committee, consisting of three faculty members, is selected by the student with the assistance of the research advisor.
-Typically the research advisor serves as the chairperson of this committee.
-The composition of the committee must be approved by the Chair of the Graduate Advising Committee.
+The research advisor typically serves as the chairperson of this committee.
+The composition of the committee must be approved by the Director of Graduate Studies.
 Two weeks before the exam, the committee selects a suitable paper and provides a copy to the student.
 At the examination the student briefly presents some background material and then discusses the paper's major points, analyzing the rationale for the research, the methodology chosen, the validity of the evidence obtained, and the conclusions.
 Thirty to forty minutes are provided for this presentation.
 The student then is questioned on the presentation, with the goal of determining if competence in relevant literature and mastery of experimental approaches used in the study has been obtained.
 At the conclusion of the presentation, the committee selects one of two options: pass or fail.
 Failing the Reprint Exam results in the student being placed on probation.
 A failed Reprint Examination must be retaken within three months.
 The second exam will follow the same procedure and format as the first, but with a new article selected by the exam committee.
-It is expected that the exam committee will remain the same, though students may petition the Graduate Advising Committee to request that one member of the committee be changed.
-Failure of the examination by students on probation may, at the discretion of the Graduate Advising Committee, result in termination of the student from the program.
+It is expected that the exam committee will remain the same, though students may petition the Director of Graduate Studies to request that one member of the committee be changed.
+Failure of the examination by students on probation may, at the discretion of the Director of Graduate Studies, result in termination of the student from the program.

 Master’s Thesis and Defense